-Luckily, you can avoid a car accident and keep yourself and your passengers safe if you know how to spot these seven tell-tales of a distracted motorist on the road.
+Luckily, you can avoid a car accident, specifically a distracted driver accident, and keep yourself and your passengers safe if you know how to spot these seven tell-tales of a distracted motorist on the road.
 If you notice any of the following signs, it means the car near you could be operated by a distracted driver putting their, and your, life at risk:

 If you see a driver who is consistently failing to obey road signs, it may be an indication that they are distracted.